 Does obesity cause cancer?

-- Yes, overweight and obesity is the second biggest preventable cause of cancer in the UK- more than 1 in 20 cancer cases are caused by excess weight
+- Yes, overweight and obesity is the second biggest cause of cancer in the UK - more than 1 in 20 cancer cases are caused by excess weight

 - The risk is higher the more weight you gain and the longer you are overweight for

 What’s my risk of developing cancer if I'm overweight or obese?

-Being overweight doesn’t mean that someone will definitely develop cancer.
+Being overweight doesn’t mean that you'll definitely develop cancer.
 But if you are overweight you are more likely to get cancer than if you are a healthy weight.
 Your exact risk will depend on lots of factors, including things you can't change such as your age and genetics.

 People keeping a healthy weight could prevent around 22,800 cases of cancer every year in the UK.